-I am a fully qualified teacher with over 15 years’ experience teaching economics and business studies in secondary schools, and now as a full time private tutor helping both UK and international students.
+I am a fully qualified teacher with nearly 20 years’ experience teaching economics and business studies in secondary schools, and now as a full time private tutor helping both UK and international students.
 I have an economics degree from Liverpool University.
 Prior to teaching I worked in advertising for 10 years.
 I also own two online businesses.
-I live in Bristol, am married with 3 children, and I am passionate about helping young people achieve their potential.
+I live in Bristol, am married with 3 teenage children, and I am passionate about helping young people achieve their potential.

 I taught economics in secondary schools for over 10 years, but I am now a full-time tutor.
-I typically tutor 30 to 40 students in an academic year, and they consistently perform above expectations; for example the majority of my 2019 students achieved at least a grade B, with several gaining an A*.
+I typically tutor 40 to 50 students across an academic year, and they consistently perform above expectations; for example the majority of my 2022 students achieved at least a grade B, with several gaining an A*.
 However, my main focus is adding value, and all my previous students have improved at least one grade since I began working with them.
 Indeed many have improved by 3 or more grades.
-I teach all the major exam boards (AQA, Edexcel, OCR, Eduqas, WJEC) and am an experienced economics examiner.
+I teach all the major exam boards (International Baccalaureate, Cambridge International, Edexcel, Edexcel International, AQA, Eduqas, OCR and WJEC) and am an experienced economics examiner.
 I also have a current CRB.

 I will always begin by discussing my tutee's individual requirements and areas of the syllabus they would like to focus on.
 Students may ask to recap concepts and theories that aren’t fully understood, however in my experience most require help with exam technique, and how to translate their knowledge into a high grade answer.
 I therefore place a great emphasis on guiding students through the process of answering past paper questions, across all topic areas.
 In our sessions I will help with essay structure, illustrate how to use higher order analytical and evaluation skills, and crucially, how to apply an answer to information in a case study, or how to bring in real world examples.

 Over the years I have taught an increasing proportion of students online, so that currently about 90% of my tutoring is done this way.
-I use Skype and a whiteboard facility, which students can also access.
-This makes the sessions as interactive as meeting face to face, and it also means I can tutor students from anywhere in the world (I have taught people in China, Malaysia, UAE, Russia, Montenegro and Bermuda).
+I use Skype/Google Meet/Zoom and Google Docs, which students can also access.
+This makes the sessions as interactive as meeting face to face, and it also means I can tutor students from anywhere in the world (I have taught people in China, Hong Kong, Malaysia, UAE, Spain, France, Serbia, Russia, Montenegro and Bermuda).
 I always encourage students to provide feedback so that they receive maximum benefit from their teaching.